-Families that wish to be considered for assistance with tuition must file an application with FACTS at factsmanagement.com.
-This objective and confidential service provides the Diocese of Cleveland and the school with an estimate of the ability to contribute to tuition for each family that submits the form.
+Families that wish to be considered for tuition assistance must file a FACTS Grant & Aid application at factsmgt.com.
+This objective and confidential service provides the Diocese of Cleveland and LCA with an estimate of the ability to contribute to tuition for each family that submits the form.
 Tuition assistance is provided on a needs-based priority as determined by this service.
 FACTS sends results to the Diocese of Cleveland, who, after determining their awards, forwards the FACTS results to Lakewood Catholic Academy.
 The FACTS data is then used by Lakewood Catholic Academy to determine the amount of additional aid awarded by the school.

 The majority of aid is granted in the first round.
 In order to be reviewed in the first round, the FACTS form must be filed by March 1.
-The final deadline to apply for tuition assistance is June 1st.
+The final deadline to apply for tuition assistance is June 1.